jackfrancisdalton/ClipSearchInvestigator/README.md

-# CSI: ClipSearchInvestigator
+# CSI: Clip Search Investigator
-Are you ever trying to find "that one video clip" but it's just not showing up in the results?
+Ever trying to find "that one video clip" but it's just not showing up in the results?
 Maybe it's in the middle of a 50 minute video and you spend ages scrubbing for it!
-Well this app provides you with the answer.
-It's a simple web-app that lets you find exactly what you're looking for with a few clicks!
+Well *this app provides you with the answer*!

+CSI is a simple web-app that lets you find exactly what you're looking for with a few clicks!
 Even better it uses your own Youtube Search API key, and is completely self hosted so the only limits are your API allowance, and no data is tracked against you!

 [app-video_UPAmlijW.webm](https://github.com/user-attachments/assets/6dafe8f9-1cca-4b85-b1e5-9109da1339e4)